ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    help and operate similarly to popular command line tools like `git`.
 1. **Build & Plugin Tasks.** Build tasks actually execute test suites, run release builds, etc. These tasks are created from your project file.
-These are generated through Ceedling's Rake-based code and conform to its conventions — simplistic help, no option flags, but bracketed arguments.
+These are generated through Ceedling’s Rake-based code and conform to its conventions — simplistic help, no option flags, but bracketed arguments.

 In the case of running builds, both come into play at the command line.

+The two classes of command line arguments are clearly labelled in the summary of all commands provided by `ceedling help`.

 ## Quick command line example to get you started